username-yao/ida-pro-mcp/README.md

 - https://github.com/taida957789/ida-mcp-server-plugin (SSE protocol only, requires installing dependencies in IDAPython).
 - https://github.com/fdrechsler/mcp-server-idapro (MCP Server in TypeScript, excessive boilerplate required to add new functionality).
 - https://github.com/MxIris-Reverse-Engineering/ida-mcp-server (custom socket protocol, boilerplate).

+## Prompt Engineering

+LLMs are prone to hallucinations and you need to be specific with your prompting.
+For reverse engineering the conversion between integers and bytes are especially problematic.
+Below is a minimal example prompt, feel free to start a discussion or open an issue if you have good results with a different prompt:

+> You task is to analyze a crackme in IDA Pro.
+You can use the MCP tools to retrieve information.
+In general use the following strategy:
+> - Inspect the decompilation and add comments with your findings
+> - Rename variables to more sensible names
+> - Change the variable and argument types if necessary (especially pointer and array types)
+> - Change function names to be more descriptive
+> - If more details are necessary, disassemble the function and add comments with your findings
+> - NEVER convert number bases yourself.
+Use the convert_number MCP tool if needed!
+> - Do not attempt brute forcing, derive any solutions purely from the disassembly and simple python scripts
+> - Create a report.md with your findings and steps taken at the end
+> - When you find a solution, prompt to user for feedback with the password you found

 ## IDA Pro Installation